-Road trips with the whole family can be used as bonding opportunities for the kids and their parents.
+Road trips like train rides, with the whole family can be used as bonding opportunities for the kids and their parents.
 However, they can also bring some stress even at times when the kids are in their best behavior.
-Here are some ways to get rid of the stress and inject some fun for the whole gang throughout the trip.
+Here are some ways to have smooth and easy road trips for the whole family to enjoy.
+Or to get rid of the stress and inject some fun for the whole gang throughout the trip.

 A first road trip with the whole family is usually a memorable experience that everyone will cherish.
 Some families even make a tradition out of it until the children move-out of the house.
 These simple tips can help you in making your own family road trips more fun and less stressful.